 "Saved hundreds buying beautiful chocolate cakes from a local bakery instead of a wedding cake!" - Adriana B.

-It's getting more and more commonplace to not even serve cake at weddings but rather serve a dessert variety.
+It's getting more and more commonplace to not serve guests cake at weddings but rather have a dessert table featuring a variety of treats.
 This last season, I even had a cookie cake; Big 7-8" cookies with frosting between each one, piled into a cake!
 They cut it, and had a cookie bar for guests, where they could pick out cookies for a treat bag.
 Other ideas are donut bars, cupcakes, chocolate fondue fountains, macarons, and I've even seen pies (or mini pies!)

 Half Serving Cakes